BheTzhi/learning-api-secret-key/README.md

-# Learning API JWT
+# Learning API SECRET KEY

-This is a simple Laravel API that uses JWT for authentication.
+This is a simple Laravel API that uses secret key for authentication.
 The application includes endpoints and view a student data, courses, and departments.

 ## Requirements